ebullient/obsidian-theme-ebullientworks/README.md

 This is a dark and light theme for [Obsidian.md](https://obsidian.md), a note taking app.

 As with most, I've begged/borrowed/stolen CSS snippets from just about everywhere.
-But I started from vanilla and tried to be judicious about it to keep things lean.
+I started from vanilla and tried to be judicious about it to keep things lean.

 ## Credits

 - [Spectrum](https://github.com/Braweria/Spectrum)
 - [ITS Theme](https://github.com/SlRvb/Obsidian--ITS-Theme)
+- Snippets from everywhere, including all the credits given in the above two themes